-What Is Procedure Distribution?
+What Is Policy and Procedure Distribution?

-Why Procedure Distribution Matters
+Why Policy and Procedure Distribution Matters

 Policies vs. Procedures: Understanding the Difference